-The Occupational Health Nursing program prepares nurses to focus on planning, delivery, and evaluation of occupational health and safety programs and services for working populations.
+Our Occupational Health program prepares nurses for specialty practice roles that focus on planning, delivery and evaluation of occupational health and safety programs and services for working populations.

 Certification & Career

 Graduates of this program are prepared to sit for the American Board of Occupational Health Nurses (ABOHN) exam for certification as COHN-S. Occupational health nurses practice in clinical, educational and managerial roles as case managers, researchers, public health professionals and consultants within a variety of settings, including universities, health care delivery systems, small and large corporations and more.

 To enter the program, individuals must have a Bachelor of Science in Nursing from a regionally and nursing accredited institution, along with an active, unrestricted RN license.

 Students can complete the program in four semesters (two academic years).
 A one-to-three-day, on-campus "block intensive" is required at the start of three semesters.